-The final Federal Financial Report FFR (SF-425) for your award is due to the COPS Office no later than 120 days after the end date of the award period.
+The final Federal Financial Report (SF-425) for your award is due to the COPS Office no later than 120 days after the end date of the award period.
 To avoid being delinquent and having your funds frozen, you must submit an SF-425 report within the 30-day grace period, even if your final SF-425 is not due yet.
 You can revise that report to reflect your final actual costs and revise the status as final no later than 120 days after the end date of the award period.
 The final report should reflect the total amount of allowable federal expenditures that were incurred during the life of the award, as well as the amount of unobligated funds remaining, if any.
-The federal funds expended should reflect only the actual allowable costs incurred relative to the specific SVPP program requirements for that award.
-In addition, once you have completed your final drawdown, this report should reconcile with the total amount of federal funds drawn down by your agency.
-The final SF-425 should also include the total amount of the local cash match contributed, if applicable.
+The federal funds expended should reflect only the actual allowable costs incurred relative to the specific program requirements for that award.
+In addition, once you have completed your final drawdown, this report should reconcile with the total amount of federal funds drawn down by your organization.
+The final SF-425 should also include the required minimum total amount of local (recipient) cash match contributed, if applicable.

-When should all of the award monies be spent?
+When should all the award monies be spent?

 Award funds reflecting allowable project costs must be obligated before the end of the award period.
-Obligated funds cover monies spent, and expenses incurred but not yet paid, for any approved items listed on the award financial information.
-Your agency has up to 120 days after the end date of the award period to pay for eligible expenses previously incurred, and to request reimbursement for any remaining eligible balance.
+Obligated funds cover monies spent, and expenses incurred but not yet paid, for any approved items listed in the award package.
+Your organization has up to 120 days after the end of the award period to pay for eligible expenses previously incurred, and to request reimbursement for any remaining eligible balance.
 You cannot list an accrual on your final SF-425.
 Request an extension if you will not be able to pay for any obligations within the time frames listed above.

-Please be advised that 2 C.F.R.
-Part 200.343(a) requires recipients to submit final SF-425s and 2 C.F.R.
-Part 200.343(b) requires recipients to draw down the final reimbursement for expended funds within 120 days after the expiration of the award.
+Please be advised that 2 C.F.R. § 200.344(a) requires recipients to submit final SF-425s and 2 C.F.R. § 200.344(b) requires recipients to draw down the final reimbursement for expended funds within 120 days after the expiration of the award.
 In addition, be advised that failure to complete the drawdown of funds within the 120-day period following award expiration will result in the forfeiture of the remaining eligible balance.

-It is possible that your agency may have unobligated and unspent award funds remaining in your account following the award period due to an overestimate of item costs during the application period.
-Your agency should review its records carefully to ensure that it expends and draws down only the amount required for actual costs incurred during the award period.
+It is possible that your organization may have unobligated and unspent award funds remaining in your account following the award period due to an overestimate of item costs during the application period.
+Your organization should review its records carefully to ensure that it draws down and expends only the amount required for actual costs incurred during the award period.
 Any remaining unobligated or unspent funds should remain in your account and will be deobligated during the closeout process.

-Final Program Progress (Closeout) Report
+Final Performance (Closeout) Report

-After your award period has ended, your agency's final progress report can also be accessed through the Performance Management section of the award in JustGrants.
-This report will serve as your agency's final programmatic report on the award, and the information your agency provides in this report will be used to make a final assessment of your award progress.
-The recipient will be sent a closeout report from the COPS Office and asked to complete it, as well.
+After your award period has ended, your organization will be sent a final performance report via JustGrants and asked to complete it.
+This report will serve as your organization's final programmatic report on the award, and the information your organization provides in this report will be used to make a final assessment of your award progress.